Jokerit: Home arena

 Jokerit had its home games at the Helsinki Ice Hall from 1967 until 1997.
 In 1995, Hjallis Harkimo initiated the construction of a new arena for Jokerit, which was completed in 1997.
-Subsequently, Jokerit began its 1997–98 SM-Liiga season at the newly built venue, known as Hartwall areena (later shortened to Hartwall Arena).
+Subsequently, Jokerit began its 1997–98 SM-Liiga season at the newly built venue, known as Hartwall areena (later Hartwall Arena).
+Jokerit have used Bill Conti's "Gonna Fly Now" as their goal song since the early 1980s.

 The Hartwall Arena served as the home for Jokerit from 1997 until 2022.
 In 2014, when Jokerit transitioned to the Kontinental Hockey League (KHL), Hjallis Harkimo sold the arena to Arena Events, a company owned by Gennady Timchenko and Arkady and Boris Rotenbergs.

 In March 2022, after the Russian invasion of Ukraine and the subsequent sanctions imposed on Gennady Timchenko, and Arkady and Boris Rotenberg, Hartwall, the former naming rights holder, made an official announcement regarding the termination of its naming rights contracts.
 As a result, Hartwall Arena was renamed Helsinki Halli.
 Due to the impact of the imposed sanctions, beyond the loss of its original name, the arena faced financial difficulties, and any further use of the venue became impossible during this period.

 In the 2023–24 Mestis season, Jokerit played their home games in two venues.
 Thirteen games were played at the Kerava ice rink, while for the remaining eleven games of the regular season and all playoff games, Jokerit played in the Helsinki Ice Hall.

 For the 2024–25 season Jokerit returns fully to the Helsinki Ice Hall and will play all home games there.

-With Veikkaus Arena reopening in October 2025, Jokerit will return to the arena for the first time since 2022.
+With Helsinki Halli reopening in October 2025, Jokerit returned to the arena for the first time since 2022, now renamed to Veikkaus Arena.
+The "homecoming" match was played on October 24, 2025 against Joensuun Kiekko-Pojat, Jokerit won the match 7–4.
+Despite competing in Finland’s second tier (Mestis), Jokerit have set both a new Mestis attendance record and the highest crowd of this hockey season in Finland (12,114).

+Since Jokerit were granted a Liiga license for the 2026–27 season, Jokerit announced that they will move permanently back to the Veikkaus Arena.
+They played their final home game at the Helsinki Ice Hall on February 17, 2026 against Kiekko-Vantaa, as Jokerit played their final home game of the regular season and all home games of the 2026 Mestis playoffs at Veikkaus Arena.

+Jokerit defeated Ketterä in the final with a straight-game win of 4-0.
+Over a thousand fans traveled to Lappeenranta for the final match.
+At the same time, the match was farewell match on the Jokerit Mestis journey.